-HUM 101♦ 3 credits The Popular Arts
+HUM 101令 The Popular Arts

 A study of contemporary culture, especially popular culture, which concerns art forms produced for the mass audience and presented through the mass media.
 The emphasis in this course is on the print media.
 The central question for this course is the question of values.
+Lecture: 3 hours

-HUM 102♦ 3 credits Mass Media and Culture
+HUM 102> 3 credits Mass Media and Culture